csgideons04/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2. How to a program that prints the alphabet in lowercase, followed by a new line.
 3. How to a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 4. How to a program that prints the alphabet in lowercase, followed by a new line.
+5. How to a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.